 As you have seen, there’s a wide variety of vegetables to choose from.
 The ones we recommend the most are those in the cruciferous family.
 Others can be perfect companions.

 With a bit of olive oil or balsamic vinegar, your prostate-healthy salad will be ready.
-However, your preventative strategy won’t be complete without considering a few extra facts.
+However, your preventive strategy would be incomplete without taking into account a few additional facts.

 Other ways to naturally reduce risk of BPH

 If you’re worried about your prostate, there are many things you can do besides eating vegetables.
 Your diet is a great place to start, but we’re not limited to it.
 In this section, we will provide helpful information to improve your prostate health.
-It will be appropriate if you’re trying to avoid prostate problems or want to relieve urinary symptoms.
+It will be appropriate if you want to know how to prevent prostate problems or want to relieve urinary symptoms.